stdlib-js/stdlib/CONTRIBUTING.md

 -   read and follow the [development guide][stdlib-development].

-If you had found a bug that you would like to fix,
+If you have found a bug that you would like to fix,

 -   file an [issue][stdlib-issues] on the project GitHub issue [tracker][stdlib-issues] describing the bug as instructed [above](#issues).
 -   wait for feedback.